Lyme Disease Treatment: Symptoms, Prevention, and Functional Approaches

 M = Microbe Balancing

 Microbe balancing is essential in maintaining a healthy microbiome.
 Ensuring the growth of beneficial microorganisms and eliminating pathogenic ones can prevent dysfunction.
-By promoting a balanced microflora, you create an internal environment that discourages bacterial infections, including those caused by Borrelia burgdorferi.
+Promoting a balanced microflora creates an internal environment that discourages bacterial infections, including those caused by Borrelia burgdorferi.
 This balance supports overall health and strengthens your body’s resilience against diseases.

 The My Lyme Doc Method integrates these four critical components, creating a multi-faceted approach to managing and treating Lyme disease.
 By focusing on metabolic support, lifestyle changes, detoxification, and microbe balancing, this method aims to provide comprehensive care tailored to address both Lyme and mold-related challenges.